-New Research Shows How Patients with Brain and Spine Tumors are Impacted
+New Research Shows How Patients with Brain and Spine Tumors Are Impacted throughout Their Cancer Journey

-Five nurses share data from the Natural History Study, which aims to better understand brain and spine tumors and uncover areas for further research.
+Five nurses attended a conference to share data from the Natural History Study, which aims to better understand brain and spine tumors and uncover areas for further research.

-The Neuro-Oncology Branch (NOB) clinical research nurses and nurse practitioners provide care for our brain and spine tumor patients while participating in research with the aim to improve the lives of their patients.
-At the 26th Annual Meeting of the Society for Neuro-Oncology, there were five presentations by nurses from the NOB who shared Natural History Study (NHS) data during the four-day event.
-Patients participate in the NHS by visiting the NOB clinic for exams, testing and completing outcomes surveys to better understand Central Nervous System (CNS) tumors and uncover areas for further research.
-A summary of their presentations is provided below.
+The NCI Center for Cancer Research's Neuro-Oncology Branch (NOB) research nurses and nurse practitioners provide care for our brain and spine tumor patients.
+They participate in research with the aim to improve the lives of their patients.
+At the 26th Annual Meeting of the Society for Neuro-Oncology from November 18 to 21, there were five presentations by NOB nurses who shared Natural History Study (NHS) data during the four-day event.
+Patients participate in the NHS by visiting the Neuro-Oncology Clinic for exams, testing, and outcomes surveys to better understand central nervous system (CNS) tumors and uncover areas for further research.
+Summaries of the NOB nurses' presentations are provided below.

 Poster Presentation: A Descriptive Analysis of Gliomatosis Cerebri Cases, Compared According to IDH Status